jazzsequence/museum-core/readme.txt

 * fixed issue with gravatars in comments
 * fixed theme options layout issue in 3.3.2
 * added page template for page with no sidebar
+* removed base color from h tags (conflicted with themeroller stylesheets and overrode body color)

 = Version 1.0.9 =